 Behavior is a product of what’s in a person’s heart (how they react) and mind (how they think).
 People who steal are thieves.
 People who kill people are murderers.
 People who lie are liars.
 To be clear for all you contrarians and whatabout-ists, I don’t infer that anyone who commits an act a time or two warrants a scarlet letter for that act.
 What I am saying is that if a person is so habitually steeped in one of those behaviors that it becomes a part of who they are, they warrant being labeled as such.
 People who use deceptive means to part people from their money are swindlers.
 People who set property on fire are arsonists.
 And people who hold beliefs about people of another race are racists — despite how they see themselves.

 Racism is not a difficult concept, nor is it rocket science; but it is evil.
-There are communities in this country who to this very day knowingly and actively practice racist behavior and pride themselves on their way of life.
+There are communities in this country that to this very day knowingly and actively practice racist behavior and pride themselves on their way of life.
 And it’s wrong.
 I know it.
 You know it.
 And they know it.
-They may have chosen not to own their actions.
-It doesn’t change the nature of their actions.
+They may have chosen not to own their actions, but that doesn’t change the nature of their actions.
 Intent is not greater than impact.
 And denial isn’t greater than facts.

 By that thinking, a guy who’s a pillar of the community in Anytown, USA, but who also molests children would get a pass because it offends him that anyone would view him as a pedophile instead of a good guy.
 But let’s be real here, which warrants more consideration: his self-perception as a good guy or the impact of his crimes on his victims?

 Well, the very same principle applies when examining the impact of racism on its victims versus those who perpetrate those acts.
-Intent is still not greater than impact.
+It bears repeating: Intent is still not greater than impact.

 Lots of white people are unwilling to accept the fact that they themselves or their family members are racist.
 Namely, because it involves the examination of one’s motives and/or people they know and love.
 Who wants to admit they actively harm people or that they were raised by wolves, especially when it’s much more convenient to plead ignorance or innocence?